MFG38/vandomizer/docs/readme.txt

 3. RUNNING THE MOD
 ==================

-To run the mod, all you need to do is drag vandomizer-master.zip over gzdoom.exe or use your launcher of choice to load the mod.
+To run the mod, all you need to do is drag the unzipped PK3 (or vandomizer-master.zip if you downloaded the mod from GitHub) over gzdoom.exe or use your launcher of choice to load the mod.

 4. CHANGING THE RANDOMIZATION MODE